MuskanNarwal/belly-button-challenge/README.md

 - When the user selects a new sample, the **`optionChanged()`** function is triggered, which rebuilds the charts and metadata with the newly selected sample.

+edX - Xpert Learning Assistant and Tutor Help: This  was developed with the support of edX - Xpert Learning Assistant and Tutor Help, which provided valuable guidance in understanding the concepts and formulate the code.